Expectations & Code of Conduct

 •Engage in conversations about making our spaces move inclusive.

-If you experience or witness behaviour that makes you feel uncomfortable or are concerned for the safety of yourself or someone else, let a staff member know.
+If you experience or witness behaviour that makes you feel uncomfortable or are concerned for the safety of yourself or someone else, let a staff member or Hit That Jive representative know.

 For information about Hit That Jive health guidelines, please visit our Health Policy page.